DSXiangLi/DecryptPrompt/README.md

 - How NOT To Evaluate Your Dialogue System: An Empirical Study of Unsupervised Evaluation Metrics for Dialogue Response Generation

 ### Chain of Thought
+- 能力产生和分析
+  - AUTOMATIC CHAIN OF THOUGHT PROMPTING IN LARGE LANGUAGE MODELS
+  - Large Language Models are Zero-Shot Reasoners
+  - Solving Quantitative Reasoning Problems with Language Models
+  - Specializing Smaller Language Models towards Multi-Step Reasoning
+  - Towards Understanding Chain-of-Thought Prompting: An Empirical Study of What Matters
+  - TEXT AND PATTERNS: FOR EFFECTIVE CHAIN OF THOUGHT IT TAKES TWO TO TANGO
+- Prompt Engingger
+  - SELF-CONSISTENCY IMPROVES CHAIN OF THOUGHT REASONING IN LANGUAGE MODELS
   - Chain of Thought Prompting Elicits Reasoning in Large Language Models  :star:
   - COMPLEXITY-BASED PROMPTING FOR MULTI-STEP REASONING
-- SELF-CONSISTENCY IMPROVES CHAIN OF THOUGHT REASONING IN LANGUAGE MODELS
-- Large Language Models are Zero-Shot Reasoners
-- PaLM: Scaling Language Modeling with Pathways
-- AUTOMATIC CHAIN OF THOUGHT PROMPTING IN LARGE LANGUAGE MODELS
+  - LEAST-TO-MOST PROMPTING ENABLES COMPLEX REASONING IN LARGE LANGUAGE MODELS
+  - Decomposed Prompting A MODULAR APPROACH FOR Solving Complex Tasks
+- RL
+  - Solving math word problems with processand outcome-based feedback
+  - CodeRL: Mastering Code Generation through Pretrained Models and Deep Reinforcement Learning

 ### RLHF
 - Deepmind